 Zero Trust is a security framework that emphasizes the continuous verification of all access requests and the assumption that no user or device should be trusted implicitly.
 It shifts the security paradigm from perimeter-based to identity-centric, focusing on verifying the identity of every user and device before granting access to resources.

-The fundamental principle of Zero Trust is to "never trust, always verify" This means that organizations must treat every access request as potentially malicious and implement rigorous security measures to validate the identity and authorization of users and devices before allowing access to sensitive data and systems.
+The fundamental principle of Zero Trust is to "never trust, always verify".
+This means that organizations must treat every access request as potentially malicious and implement rigorous security measures to validate the identity and authorization of users and devices before allowing access to sensitive data and systems.

 Principles and Advantages of Zero Trust